BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 But to give the masses expression without change was, for him, the formula of fascism.

 From a contemporary perspective, we can say that the new media were not bringing about a communist utopia.
-Furthermore, the facist appropriation of art, while it had its catastrophic time, is hopefully a thing of history.
+Furthermore, the fascist appropriation of art, while it had its catastrophic time, is hopefully a thing of history.
 Instead, today, new media and, within new media, art often serves the *curation of profiles* on an individual as well as collective or institutional level---it neither functions in the context of communism nor of fascism but, in most cases, it serves *capitalism*.

 Heidegger thought that when we humans came at last to see ourselves as living *on* a world, we had finally replaced any notion of dwelling with a rationalist, external, and objectified vision of existence.